Skip to content

 for var in r_order:

-# learn the neighbors of the variable and then remove it from the graph
+# Learn the neighbors of the variable and then remove it from the graph

-neighbors = self.find_neighbors(var, markov_boundary[var])
+neighbors = self.find_neighborhood(var, markov_boundary[var])

 for neighbor in neighbors: